 Treating Varicose Veins

 Dr. Angelo Chachas is an experienced general surgeon who specializes in helping patients treat painful varicose veins in Salt Lake City and Draper, Utah.
 Dr. Chachas offers two forms of minimially invasive procedures to help get rid of varicose veins in the most comfortable way for you.
-He is the first and one of the only providers in Utah to offer the VenaSeal Closure System.
 Schedule a consult today, and stop hiding those legs!

 Here is what you need to know about the treatment of venous reflux disease and varicose veins:

-The VenaSeal system improves blood flow by sealing–or closing–the diseased vein.
+The procedure improves blood flow by sealing or closing the diseased vein.
 Rather than using tradition thermal heat to close the vein, the system delivers a small amount of a specially formulated medical adhesive to the diseased vein.
 The adhesive seals the vein and blood is rerouted through nearby healthy veins.

 What is the heat procedure?